-- Welsh Government Circular: 283/2022 Keeping Learners Safe and other documents listed in Circular 158/2015 - Together we'll Keep Children and Young People Safe as we rebuild from COVID-19 Non - statutory guidance for practitioners July 2020 - Welsh Government Circular No: 009/2014 Safeguarding Children in Education -Handling allegations of abuse against teachers and other staff - Welsh Government Circular: 002/2020 Disciplinary and Dismissal Procedures for school based staff - Procedures for Reporting Misconduct and Incompetence in the Education Workforce in Wales Guidance 168/2015 - Staffing of Maintained Schools (Wales) (Amendment) Regulations 2014 - Welsh Government Guidance 'Model' Safeguarding Policy - Wales Safeguarding Procedures 2019 - Denbighshire County Council Review of Child Protection 2014 - Social Services and Wellbeing Act -2014 - Peer- on- Peer Framework 2022 DCC
+- Welsh Government Circular: 283/2022 Keeping Learners Safe and other documents listed in Circular 158/2015 - Belonging, Engagement, and Participation, Welsh Government Guidance 2023 - Welsh Government Circular No: 009/2014 Safeguarding Children in Education Handling allegations of abuse against teachers and other staff - Welsh Government Circular: 002/2020 Disciplinary and Dismissal Procedures for school-based staff - Procedures for Reporting Misconduct and Incompetence in the Education Workforce in Wales Guidance 168/2015 - Staffing of Maintained Schools (Wales) (Amendment) Regulations 2014 - Welsh Government Guidance 'Model' Safeguarding Policy - Wales Safeguarding Procedures 2019 - Denbighshire County Council Review of Safeguarding JICPA 2023 - Social Services and Wellbeing Act 2014 - Peer-on-Peer Framework 2022 DCC

-Preface
+2. Preface

 - The Local Authority supported schools by preparing a draft policy for consultation with staff following a Review of Safeguarding and Child Protection within Denbighshire in 2014. - Consultation was undertaken between Denbighshire County Council, lead representatives from the school cluster groups, unions, legal counsel and independent experts.
 The consultation exercise involved consultation with the Governing Bodies and specifically with the Governor responsible for child protection and the nominated Child Protection Officer.
-Views and opinions from this thorough consultation exercise were collated, analysed, considered and an amended draft policy was developed. - The Final policy was formally shared with the Denbighshire County Council Corporate Safeguarding Board and the Multi Agency Professional Forum [North Wales RSCB CPR Group] on 18 June 2015.
+Views and opinions from this thorough consultation exercise were collated, analysed, considered and an amended draft policy was developed.

+- The Final policy was formally shared with the Denbighshire County Council Corporate Safeguarding Board and the Multi Agency Professional Forum [North Wales RSCB CPR Group] on 18 June 2015.
 The 'Model' Safeguarding Policy was formally provided to all schools on 18 June 2015.
-This policy was reviewed between January 2016 and June 2016 and formally provided to all schools on 1 September 2016.

-Ffion Jones, the school Designated Safeguarding Lead submitted the reviewed and revised the school's policy to the Governing Body on DATE where it was approved and recorded within the minutes of the meeting.
+This policy was reviewed between January 2016 and June 2016 and formally provided to all schools on 1 September 2016. - NAME, the school Designated Safeguarding Lead submitted the reviewed and revised school policy to the Governing Body on DATE where it was approved and recorded within the minutes of the meeting.

-3. (Ref 5) Introduction
+3. Introduction

-What is Safeguarding?
+3.1 What is Safeguarding?